henrytxz/ctci6/readme.md

+forked https://github.com/careercup/CtCI-6th-Edition-Python, its original readme.md:

   ##Python Solutions to Cracking the Coding Interview 6th Edition

   To run the programs, just use the `python filename.py` command.

   The test cases are included in the solution files.

+Aug 2016: plan to merge it back to https://github.com/careercup/CtCI-6th-Edition-Python at some point, if the owner of the repo thinks it's a good idea